pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPazPap.md

      docker container logs -f 07-pingauthorize_pingauthorizepap_1
      ```

    * PingDirectory (standard container logs).
-Because the baseline profile has debug mode on, when you make a successful request through PingAuthorize to PingDirectory, you'll see successful `BIND` and `SEARCH` logs containing the user you searched for:
+Because the baseline profile has debug mode on, when you make a successful request through PingAuthorize to PingDirectory, you see successful `BIND` and `SEARCH` logs containing the user you searched for:

      ```sh
      docker container logs -f 07-pingauthorize_pingdirectory_1